AlbertDang46/CS165_Project/README.md

 	* You must make a file called "Blacklisted_Objects" in "proxy_files".
 "Blacklisted_Objects" contains all the blacklisted objects separated by new lines
 	* an example "proxy_files" folder will be provided
 * You must have "root.pem", "server.crt", and "server.key" in /certificates/
-	* an example "root.pem", "server.crt", and "server.key" will be provided
 * Run "server" with the command ./server -port portnumber
 	* portnumber is the port "server" listens on
 * Run "proxy" with the command ./proxy -port portnumber -servername:serverportnumber